japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

   changeEpoch: Boolean = false): Unit
 ----

-registerMapOutputs registers the input `statuses` (as the shuffle map output) with the input `shuffleId` in the xref:scheduler:MapOutputTracker.adoc#mapStatuses[mapStatuses] internal cache.
+registerMapOutputs registers the input `statuses` (as the shuffle map output) with the input `shuffleId` in the scheduler:MapOutputTracker.md#mapStatuses[mapStatuses] internal cache.

 registerMapOutputs <<incrementEpoch, increments epoch>> if the input `changeEpoch` is enabled (it is not by default).

-registerMapOutputs is used when `DAGScheduler` handles xref:scheduler:DAGSchedulerEventProcessLoop.adoc#handleTaskCompletion-Success-ShuffleMapTask[successful `ShuffleMapTask` completion] and xref:scheduler:DAGSchedulerEventProcessLoop.adoc#handleExecutorLost[executor lost events].
+registerMapOutputs is used when `DAGScheduler` handles scheduler:DAGSchedulerEventProcessLoop.md#handleTaskCompletion-Success-ShuffleMapTask[successful `ShuffleMapTask` completion] and scheduler:DAGSchedulerEventProcessLoop.md#handleExecutorLost[executor lost events].

 == [[getSerializedMapOutputStatuses]] Finding Serialized Map Output Statuses (And Possibly Broadcasting Them)